Getting started with data packages

 Log into your OS Data Hub account

-Click Log in on the Data Hub menu bar to log into your account.
+Click Login on the OS Data Hub menu bar to log into your account.

 Scroll through the list to find a particular data package or use the search bar to search by data package name, data package number, or product name.

-Data packages linked to an OS NGD recipe can be identified by their prefix of 'OS NGD Recipe' against the recipe name in the Product column in the Data packages list
+Data packages linked to an OS NGD recipe can be identified by their prefix of 'OS NGD Recipe' against the recipe name in the Product column in the Data packages list.

 Download the desired data package